Ethredah/PHP-sms-OTP/README.md

-Create a Database (Poraeh) to save user details and for verifying users logging in.
+Create a Database to save user details and for verifying users logging in.

     --
--- Database: `Poraeh`
+-- Database: ``
 --

 -- --------------------------------------------------------